Toastmaster (appliances): Ownership

 From 1929 until 1980, the brand was owned by McGraw Electric, renamed to McGraw-Edison in 1957.
 Following a leveraged buyout in 1980 to Magic Chef, the brand changed hands several times and finally went public in 1992 as Toastmaster, Inc. The company, headquartered in Boonville, Missouri, United States, was acquired by Salton, Inc., in 1999.
-After a series of acquisitions, the brand is now owned by Spectrum Brands, Inc. and is licensed to Select Brands, Inc. Commercial Toastmaster products for the food-service industry are manufactured by The Middleby Corporation.
+After a series of acquisitions, the brand is owned by Spectrum Brands, Inc. and since 2012 is licensed to Select Brands, Inc. Commercial Toastmaster products for the food-service industry are manufactured by The Middleby Corporation.

 Company headquarters were moved from Boonville to Columbia, Missouri, during the 1970s.
 Factories were located in Boonville, Macon, Moberly, Kirksville, and Clarence, all in Missouri, and Laurinburg, North Carolina.
 Three large warehouse facilities were operated in Columbia too.
 Product brands included Toastmaster, Manning-Bowman, Edison, Everhot, Bersted, Eskimo fans, Zero fans, Ingraham clocks and timers and several others.
 The Vita-Mix blender was also built under contract with Vita-Mix.